Power priors for replication studies: Power prior modeling of replication studies

-To conclude, our analysis suggests that only the second replication was successful in the sense that it is both compatible with the original study while also providing evidence against a null effect.
-The first replication is compatible but does not provide evidence for a non-zero effect, whereas the third replication provides much evidence for a a non-zero effect but is incompatible with the original study.
+To conclude, our analysis suggests that only the second replication was fully successful in the sense that it provides evidence for the presence of an effect while also being compatible with the original study.
+For the other two replications the conclusions are more nuanced: In the first replication, there is neither evidence for the absence nor the presence of an effect, but substantial evidence for compatibility when a complete discounting prior is used, and no evidence for (in)compatibility when a partial discounting prior is used.
+Finally, in the third replication there is decisive evidence for an effect, but also strong evidence of incompatibility with the original study.